 Students complete a wide range of experiences in numerous health care practice environments.
 Every effort is made to ensure diversity in both practice environments and client conditions.
-All students are required to complete one fieldwork placement in the area of mental health.
-A mental health fieldwork placement is one where the primary focus of assessment and/or intervention relates to psychological, emotional and/or social determinants of occupation.
+All students are required to complete one fieldwork placement in the area of mental health and one fieldwork placement in the area of physical health.

+- A mental health fieldwork placement is one where the primary focus of assessment and/or intervention relates to psychological, emotional and/or social determinants of occupation. - A physical health fieldwork placement is one where the primary focus of assessment and/or intervention relates to physical and neurological/cognitive determinants of occupation.

 All students must complete a Community Development placement, which ensures exposure to a community practice environment and the opportunity to enable occupation at the level of the community.